tedchain/tedchain-technology/README.md

 ![alt tag](https://i.imgur.com/9uwWQaJ.png)

 The first page invites you to connect to an endpoint.
-Click the link to use the test endpoint provided by Coinprism, then click "Check endpoint".
+Click the link to use the test endpoint provided by TedLab, then click "Check endpoint".
 The wallet will then try to connect to the Tedchain instance and retrieve the instance information.

 ![alt tag](https://i.imgur.com/DaokjGr.png)